Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Varsity Tutors Cost

 The Varsity Tutors pricing is a little all over the map, and totally depends on your exam and product.
-For example, there’s an LSAT package that combines 20 hours of live class time with 12 hours of 1:1 tutoring, which costs $2,000, and a NCLEX prep class that provides 16 hours of live class time for $200.
+For example, there’s an LSAT package that combines 20 hours of live class time with 12 hours of 1:1 tutoring, which costs $2,000, and an NCLEX prep class that provides 16 hours of live class time for $200.
 It just varies widely.

 As an example, here’s the menu of options I had to choose from for my GRE prep: